 If you’re not sure whether your succulents are getting enough light, consider investing in a light meter.
 Light meters measure the amount of light in an area and can help you determine if your plants are getting enough light.

-Overall, most succulents need at least four hours of direct sunlight a day to stay healthy.
-If you’re growing them indoors, make sure they’re getting enough light by placing them near a south-facing window or using grow lights.
+Overall, most succulents need at least four hours of bright, indirect sunlight a day to stay healthy.

-Succulents are a great option for anyone looking to add some greenery to their home, but it’s important to understand how much light they need in order to thrive.
-While succulents can survive without sunlight, they will grow best when given plenty of direct light.
+Succulents are a great option for anyone looking to add some greenery to their home, but it’s important to know how much light your individual succulents need in order to thrive.
+While some succulents can survive with low light levels, most will grow best when given 4 -6 hours of bright, indirect light each day.

 If you live in an area with hot summers, make sure to keep your succulents indoors where it’s cooler and give them plenty of indirect light.
-With a little bit of care, your succulents should be able to weather even the hottest summer days.
+With a little bit of care, your succulents should be able to weather even the hottest summer days and the darkest winters.